sathishkumar294/opencore-efi-folder/Dell-7480-Laptop/README.md

 2. Place the OC folder at the same level as the Boot folder
 3. Reboot into BIOS setup on the Dell machine and add a custom entry pointing to this `bootx64_Mac.efi` file.
 Move this boot option to the top.
 4. Exit the boot menu and you will boot directly into Opencore bootloader.
-5. Clear the NVRAM from the opencore menu.
+5. Clear the NVRAM from the opencore boot screen.
 (Press `SPACE` once on the opencore boot menu)
 5. Important: Select the new disk as the default start-up disk in the MacOS System Preferences.